mariadb-corporation/MaxScale/monitors/Galera-Monitor.md

-# MySQL Monitor
+# Galera Monitor

 ## Overview

-The MySQL Monitor is a monitoring module for MaxScale that monitors a Master-Slave replication cluster.
-It assigns master and slave roles inside MaxScale according to the acutal replication tree in the cluster.
+The Galera Monitor is a monitoring module for MaxScale that monitors a Galera cluster.
+It detects whether nodes are a part of the cluster and if they are in sync with the rest of the cluster.
+It can also assign master and slave roles inside MaxScale, allowing Galera clusters to be used with modules designed for traditional master-slave clusters.

 ## Configuration